ibmresilient/resilient-community-apps/fn_netdevice/README.md

 # Overview
 This integration uses netMiko to access network devices, such as firewalls, to run command-line queries and execute firewall configuration settings.
-SSH is used to access the hosts and results from the operations are returned as an Resilient incident note.
+SSH is used to access the hosts and results from the operations are returned as a Resilient incident note.

 This implementation utilizes all the functionality of netMiko including:

 * Multiple host execution
 * Configuration setting execution with commits
-* TextFSM enablement
+* Result parsing using TextFSM templates

 # Components
-Function: fn_netdevice
+* Function: fn_netdevice
-Message Destination: fn_netdevice
+* Message Destination: fn_netdevice
-Workflow: Example: Execute Netdevice Commands
+* Workflow: Example: Execute Netdevice Commands
-Rule: Example: Execute Netdevice Commands
+* Rule: Example: Execute Netdevice Commands

 ![Workflow](doc/readme_workflow.png)
 # Installation